-Systematically biased forecasts are typically interpreted as evidence of forecasters' irrationality and/or asymmetric loss.
-In this paper we propose an alternative explanation: when forecasts inform economic policy decisions, and the resulting actions affect the realization of the forecast target itself, forecasts may be optimally biased even under quadratic loss.
-The result arises in environments in which the forecaster is uncertain about the decision maker's reaction to the forecast, which is presumably the case in most applications.
-We illustrate the empirical relevance of our theory by reviewing some stylized properties of Green Book inflation forecasts and relating them to the predictions from our model.
+\begin{footnotesize} Systematically biased forecasts are typically interpreted as evidence of forecasters' irrationality and/or asymmetric loss.
+In this paper we propose an alternative explanation: when forecasts inform policy decisions, and the resulting actions affect the realisation of the forecast target itself, forecasts may be optimally biased even under quadratic loss.
+The result arises in environments in which the forecaster is uncertain about the policymaker's reaction to the forecast, which is presumably the case in most applications.
+We motivate our theory by reviewing some stylised properties of Greenbook inflation forecasts.
 Our results point out that the presence of policy feedback poses a challenge to traditional tests of forecast rationality.